PatrickLubbers/PatrickLubbers/README.md

 - 👋 Hi, I’m @PatrickLubbers
 - 👀 I’m interested in building iOS apps
-- 🌱 I’m currently learning the Swift programming language
+- 🌱 I’m currently learning the Swift programming language as well as PHP
 - 💞️ I’m looking to collaborate on some fun project
 - 📫 How to reach me email: rosevalley@gmail.com